dloscutoff/ascii-piet/README.md

 The `-x` or `--xxd` flag outputs an xxd-style hexdump of a PNG image instead of raw bytes.

+The `-v` or `--verbose` flag outputs more information on the conversion process to stderr.

 ## Encoding specification

 Each of Piet's 20 colors is associated with two ASCII characters: one for when the codel appears at the end of a row, and one for all other occurrences.